-Installation photograph of Phantom Dance: Theodore Ereira-Guyer and Thiago Barbalho (2023).
-Photograph: Richard Ivey.
+Theodore Ereira-Guyer, Sleeping Lion ii, 2024.
+Etching on plaster, dragon's blood, 86 cm x 200 cm x 16 cm.
+Photograph: Lucid Plane.
 Courtesy of the Artist and Elizabeth Xi Bauer Gallery, London.

-Theodore Ereira-Guyer

-Sleeping Lions

-Elizabeth Xi Bauer Gallery

-27th September - 9th November 2024

-Private View: 26th September 2024
+Theodore Ereira-Guyer Sleeping Lions Elizabeth Xi Bauer Gallery 27th September - 9th November 2024 Private View: 26th September 2024

 Elizabeth Xi Bauer proudly presents Sleeping Lions, a solo exhibition of new works by Theodore Ereira-Guyer.
-This upcoming show focuses on an expansive body of work that sees the artist push the boundaries of printmaking by exploring innovative techniques and delving into themes surrounding memory and time.
+This upcoming show focuses on an expansive body of work exploring innovative techniques and delving into themes surrounding memory and time.

-Theodore Ereira-Guyer's printmaking process, largely etching on paper or plaster, involves a loss of information between the plate and the new surface, emulating the mechanism of memory.
+Theodore Ereira-Guyer's process, largely etching on paper or plaster, involves a loss of information between the plate and the new surface, emulating the mechanism of memory.
 The medium is rooted in reproducibility, originally conceived as a tool to distribute information en masse.
 Instead, Ereira-Guyer creates unique works, whether one work printed per plate or a few, as each time, different aspects of the plate are accentuated, whereas others disappear, much like the fleeting and fading nature of time.